Generated Catskills upper-river planning image representing the West Branch Delaware near Walton, not an exact location photo

 The lower West Branch tailwater, lower East Branch tailwater, or Esopus Creek are better backup options when the upper freestone branch is too warm or unstable.

-Check the current NYSDEC freshwater regulations and 2026 guide before fishing.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check the current NYSDEC freshwater rules and 2026 guide before fishing.
 If you move from the Walton branch to the lower tailwater, confirm the exact rules for each reach instead of treating them as one river.

 Walton public-fishing-rights stretches